 In the same food processor, pulse dates until a soft paste forms.
 Add sunflower seed butter, vanilla and cacao powder.
 Pulse until blended together.

 Using a spatula, combine date mixture with ground sunflower seeds.
 Gently add shredded coconut.

 Add reserved date soaking liquid.
 Mix until well combined.
 Mixture should stick together.
 Add 1 teaspoon additional liquid at a time, if too dry.

 Sprinkle plates, one with shredded coconut and another with freeze dried raspberries.
 Use enough to coat the outside of each ball.

 Using a mini ice cream scoop, about a tablespoon each, portion out mixture into a consistency similar to a truffle.
 Roll each ball with shredded coconut and dried raspberries.
 They should easily stick to the outside.

 Lay sunflower balls onto parchment lined baking sheet or plate.
 Chill in refrigerator for at least 30 minutes or in the freezer for 10 minutes.

 Eat & store in the refrigerator within a week (if they last that long) or store in the freezer for up to 3 months.

 - Dates come in all shapes and varieties.
 If you have a scale, it is helpful to measure out the quantity listed in the recipe.
 I used Arya dates because they are less sweet and because Medjool dates are hard to come by without cross contamination issues.
 I buy my dates online from Gerbs.
 They are also found on Amazon.

 - I love using this small ice cream scooper.
 I have a variety of sizes.
 I’ve found it is a handy multi-purpose kitchen tool.
-Using a scoop helps to control portion size so that everything evenly bakes.
+Using a scoop helps to control portion size when used for baking.
 Use also for macaroons, cookies, and fritter dough.